inoxlang/inox/docs/builtin.md

 ```
 ### http.Server

-the http.Server function creates a listening HTTP server with a given host & handler.
+The http.Server function creates a listening HTTP server with a given host & handler.
 The handler can be an function or a Mapping that routes requests.
 When you send a request to a server listening to https://localhost add the --insecure flag to ignore certificate errors.

 **examples**